They sit covered by turbans.

 who glance around the room

-eyes dart like humming birds
+dart like humming birds

 tying to solve a puzzle.

-read last year’s magazines.
+Some read last year’s

 Others gaze.

-all search quietly.
+But all search quietly.

 Absolute silence.